History of the Indianapolis Colts: 2006: Super Bowl XLI champions

 The Colts again began to improve their roster during the 2006 offseason and did so by drafting running back Joseph Addai from LSU.
 The Colts lost running back Edgerrin James after the 2005 season when he signed with the Arizona Cardinals, and they acquired former Patriot kicker and free agent Adam Vinatieri to replace Mike Vanderjagt.

 The Colts began the season as they had in 2005 with a 9–0 record, becoming the first team in NFL history to begin two consecutive seasons by winning nine games.
 However, the Colts proceeded to lose three of the next four, largely due to the league's worst run defense.
 But they were still able to capture their fourth consecutive AFC South championship by defeating the Cincinnati Bengals on Monday Night Football in week fifteen of the season with, ironically, a strong showing from their defense.
 The Colts finished the season with a 12–4 record, giving them the number three seed in the AFC for the playoffs.
 The record also marked their fifth consecutive season with ten victories or more.
-In week thirteen against the Titans, Manning and Harrison became the all–time leader in quarterback-wide receiver touchdowns.
+In week thirteen against the Tennessee Titans, Manning and Harrison became the all–time leader in quarterback-wide receiver touchdowns.

 The Colts defeated the Kansas City Chiefs 23–8 in the wild card round, despite Peyton Manning throwing three interceptions.
 The Colts’ defense managed to hold the Chiefs to 44 yards on the ground and two yards passing in the first half.
 The Chiefs did not earn a first down until 3:33 remained in the third quarter.
 The Colts continued this playoff momentum when they defeated the Baltimore Ravens 15–6 in the division playoff round at M&T Bank Stadium, thanks to kicker Adam Vinatieri's five field goals and another impressive defensive showing.
 The win brought the Colts back to the AFC Championship Game for the first time since 2003, where they faced the same team in the New England Patriots.
 This time the game was played at the RCA Dome and was the third AFC Championship game for the Colts in the Indianapolis era, their first at home, which also marked the first time that the game was played in a domed stadium.
 After trailing at one point 21–3, the Colts stormed back, defeating the arch-rival Patriots for the third consecutive time, with the final score 38–34 in a classic game.
 The 18-point comeback was the largest ever in an NFL conference championship game, and tied the record for the fourth largest NFL postseason comeback.
 The victory allowed the Colts to go to their first Super Bowl in their time in Indianapolis and their first as a franchise since Super Bowl V.